Jescs/ocp-sample-flask-docker/README.md

-The example is based on [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/) and the content of the web-site changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/)
+The example is based on [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/) and the content of the web-site changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), and `isalive` and `isready` probe pages have been added for Kubernetes.

 Other useful references: